Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Results

 \paragraph{Fault tree for ``Lockout code 4''.} This failure mode triggers when there is no flame signal, so it is of a different nature than the previous examples.
 However, the set of predictive sensor readings and their thresholds are similar to those which also predict other failures, so the failures themselves are likely dependant.
 The best fault tree obtained for ``Lockout code 4'' is shown in \Cref{fig:FT-Lc4-min} (significance 0.30) and uses minimum daily readings.
 Some temperature sensors (s1\_temp to s3\_temp) appear with similar thresholds as for ``Lockout code 11'' (the fault tree in \Cref{fig:FT-Lc11-min}), and they are the sensor variables with the highest gain, so strongest individual association to the failure.
 In total, 20 out of 27 sensor variables available are thresholded and included, leading to a complex fault tree.

 \paragraph{Summary of results and evaluation.} We obtained 44 FTs of various depths, internal structure, and significance scores: \Cref{fig:summary} provides a quantitative overview.
+Trees with low depths tend to have high significance.
 With regards to the best significance score per failure variable, we observe three classes: (a) failure variables for which the significance score was nearly maximum (``Warning low t1'' and ``\ldots t2''), (b) those for which the significance is medium-to-low, between 0.21 and 0.35 (the majority of the cases), and (c) those for which no significant FT could be learnt (one case: Lockout code 0).
 The depths of the trees, defined as the number of gates on the longest path from the TLE to a BE, varies between 1 and 7.
 For our case study, we find that the FTs are deep only when they also have low significance.

 The runtime of the method to construct one fault tree, for this dataset and algorithm configuration, is a few minutes (for threshold computation) and a few tens of seconds (for the tree generation) on an average consumer desktop computer.